 Brazil's election court denies deal with military for parallel vote count

-SAO PAULO, Sept 12 (Reuters) - Brazil's top electoral authority on Monday said it had not made any arrangement with the military to conduct a parallel vote count for October's election, amid tensions over President Jair Bolsonaro's questioning of the system's credibility.
+SAO PAULO, Sept 12 (Reuters) - Brazil's electoral authority on Monday said there was no deal for the military to conduct a parallel vote count during October's election, while a military source also said there was no plan for a count that President Jair Bolsonaro has pushed for.

 The statement by the Supreme Electoral Court (TSE) came after newspaper Folha de S.Paulo reported that military technicians made arrangements to visit 385 voting sites across the country and take photos of the final readout from the ballot boxes, which would be sent to a cyber warfare unit in Brasilia to verify the results in real time.